Feđa Dudić: Sarajevo

 On 2 June 2022, Dudić signed a two-year contract with Sarajevo, with an option to stay at the club until at least 2025.
 In his first game in charge, Sarajevo defeated Borac Banja Luka on 24 July 2022.

 After winning two more league games against Sloga Doboj and Posušje, on 10 August 2022, Dudić's side lost 5–1 to Tuzla City.
 It was Sarajevo's biggest ever Bosnian Premier League defeat in history.
 On 26 August, Sarajevo drew against Željezničar in Dudić's first Sarajevo derby as a manager.

 On 19 October 2022, following a series of poor results, which culminated with a first round cup elimination by Čelik Zenica, Dudić resigned as manager, only four months after taking up the position.

+Radnički 1923

+On 24 September 2023, Dudić signed a contract with Serbian SuperLiga club Radnički 1923.
+At the time of his appointment, the team were sitting in bottom after seven league games.
+On 1 October 2023, he debuted with a 2–0 away win over Železničar Pančevo.
+Radnički reached the Serbian Cup semi-finals, where they were eliminated by Vojvodina following a late game winner.
+At the end of the season, Radnički managed to finish in fifth place and qualified for the 2024–25 UEFA Conference League second qualifying round.
+Dudić led the side to another fifth place finish in the 2024–25 season, and due to OFK Beograd failing to obtain a UEFA license, Radnički qualified for the UEFA Conference League qualifiers for a second time in a row.

+Following elimination from KÍ Klaksvík in the 2025–26 Conference League second qualifying round, Dudić resigned as Radnički manager on 1 August 2025.

+Maribor

+On 1 October 2025, Dudić was appointed as the new manager of Slovenian side Maribor, becoming the third manager to lead the team during the 2025–26 season.
+His first match with the side ended in a 3–0 home win over Domžale on 4 October.